 United States federal courts apply comity principles to varying degrees in addressing cross-border privilege disputes.
-Courts in the Second Circuit, for example, apply a "touch base" analysis that includes a comity element.108 This standard centers on whether the United States or another country has the predominant or most direct or compelling interest in whether putatively privileged communications remain confidential.109 These courts apply U.S. privilege law to communications that "touch base" with the United States.
-But, as a matter of comity, courts apply another country's privilege law when the communications relate "solely" to the other country unless the other country's law is contrary to U.S. public policy.110 "Communications concerning legal proceedings in the United States or advice regarding United States law are typically governed by United States privilege law, while communications relating to foreign legal proceedings or foreign law are generally governed by foreign privilege law."111
+Courts in the Second Circuit, for example, apply a "touch base" analysis that includes a comity element.109 This standard centers on whether the United States or another country has the predominant or most direct or compelling interest in whether putatively privileged communications remain confidential.110 These courts apply U.S. privilege law to communications that "touch base" with the United States.
+But, as a matter of comity, courts apply another country's privilege law when the communications relate "solely" to the other country unless the other country's law is contrary to U.S. public policy.111 "Communications concerning legal proceedings in the United States or advice regarding United States law are typically governed by United States privilege law, while communications relating to foreign legal proceedings or foreign law are generally governed by foreign privilege law."112

-Even where courts have not strictly applied the "touch base" analysis, the factors courts examine in undertaking that analysis have informed decisions on application of a privilege.
+Even where courts have not strictly applied the touch-base analysis, the factors courts examine in undertaking that analysis have informed decisions on application of a privilege.
 For example, in Astra Aktiebolag v.
-Andrx Pharmaceuticals, Inc.,112 the court determined that under the "touch base" test different countries' privilege laws applied to different documents.
-The court found that Korean law applied to certain documents and determined that the documents were not protected by privilege under Korean law.113 However, the court also observed that the documents in question would have
+Andrx Pharmaceuticals, Inc., 113 the